apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/4-components.md

 ## Loss function

 Loss functions are used to train neural networks and help the algorithm learn the data distribution.
-In a loss function, we compute the difference between output that we get from the neural network and ground truth value.
+The loss function computes the difference between output from the neural network and ground truth value.
 This score is used to update the neural network weights during training.
 Let's look at a simple example first.

 Suppose you have a neural network `net` and the data is stored in variable `data`.
 Let's take 5 total records and the output from the neural network after